nixworks/public/news/2010/11/4/README.md

 ##### United Nations
 ### [The United Nations says child soldiers continue to be recruited to fight and engage in piracy in Somalia. ](/news/2010/11/4/the-united-nations-says-child-soldiers-continue-to-be-recruited-to-fight-and-engage-in-piracy-in-somalia.md)
-_Context: Somalia, child soldiers, Somali pirates, United Nations_
+_Context: Somalia, Somali pirates, United Nations, child soldiers_

 ##### Comoros Islands
 ### [Somali pirates hijack a vessel under the flag of the Comoros Islands with 29 people on board off the coast of Tanzania. ](/news/2010/11/4/somali-pirates-hijack-a-vessel-under-the-flag-of-the-comoros-islands-with-29-people-on-board-off-the-coast-of-tanzania.md)
-_Context: Tanzania, Comoros Islands_
+_Context: Comoros Islands, Tanzania_

 ##### Terrorism
 ### [Two men are charged with terrorism following parcel bomb attacks in Greece, as a 14 th bomb addressed to the French embassy in Athens is detonated by police. ](/news/2010/11/4/two-men-are-charged-with-terrorism-following-parcel-bomb-attacks-in-greece-as-a-14-th-bomb-addressed-to-the-french-embassy-in-athens-is-det.md)